Color--Phase Separation for Mixed Random Operators in Two-Speed Stochastic Klein--Gordon Systems

 uniformly in \(\Lambda\).
-Proposition \ref{prop:B-phase-sum} with \(\eta=0\) gives \eqref{B:fixed-time-coeff}, uniformly in the cutoff.
-We keep the statement at finite cutoff until the tail estimate of Lemma \ref{lem:B-tail-sums} is proved; that lemma gives the Cauchy convergence and identifies the limiting coefficient. \end{proof}
+Proposition~\ref{prop:B-phase-sum} with \(\eta=0\) gives \eqref{B:fixed-time-coeff}, uniformly in the cutoff.
+The cutoff Cauchy convergence is proved below; until then the estimate is understood at finite cutoff with a uniform bound. \end{proof}

-\begin{lemma}[Time-increment coefficient bounds] For sufficiently small \(0<\eta\leq\eta_0\) and \(a=0,1\),
+\begin{lemma}[Time-increment coefficient bounds] For sufficiently small \(0<\eta\le\eta_0\) and \(\nu=0,1\),

 \end{lemma}

 \begin{proof} Assume \(t'<t\); the other case is symmetric.
 In the double stochastic representation, split the square \([0,t]^2\) into the common square \([0,t']^2\) and the boundary strip \([0,t]^2\setminus[0,t']^2\).